nutteloost/simple-swipe-card/README.md

 </details>

 ## Visibility Conditions

 Individual cards within the Simple Swipe Card can be conditionally shown or hidden using visibility conditions.
 Multiple conditions use AND logic (all must be true).

 > [!IMPORTANT]
 > Visibility conditions are added to individual cards within your Simple Swipe Card configuration, not to the Simple Swipe Card configuration itself.

+## Known Limitations & Troubleshooting

+### Card Picker Loading

+Due to Home Assistant's architecture, the card picker may not load immediately when first opening the Simple Swipe Card editor after clearing browser cache.

+**Simple Fix:** If you see an empty card picker section:
+1. Click the "+" (Add Card) button on your dashboard once
+2. Close the dialog that opens
+3. Return to editing your Simple Swipe Card - the card picker will now work perfectly

+This only needs to be done once per browser session.

+### Interactive iframe-based Cards

+Simple Swipe Card intercepts mouse and touch events to enable swipe gestures, which can interfere with interactive iframe-based cards that require direct user interaction.

+**Affected card types include:**
+- Custom cards that embed external websites or services
+- Cards with embedded video players requiring direct controls
+- Third-party widgets that use iframe elements
+- Any card that relies on complex mouse interactions

 ## Customizing with Theme Variables